JovanyOlmos/backint/README.md

 ### Configuration
 Inside `config` folder you can find a configuration php file.
 All settings framework can adjusted by this file.
 #### URL
 Standard route on Backint is `backint\` that means you can access to the server using the route: `https://my-domain.com/backint/some-route`.
-If ypu want to change this route you must edit `ROUTE_INDEX` with your new route.
+If you want to change this route you must edit `ROUTE_INDEX` with your new route.

 #### CONFIGURATION TABLES
 Backint was design thinking about building a webpage using backend data.
 You can configurate all params about the configuration tables.